9 of the most intriguing streaming and online arts events April 24-30

 Keep a lookout for NASH, a lockdown-inspired project bringing local artists to your preferred device: performances by comedians and theater groups; studio tours with object-makers; much, much more.
 The plan is to set up a clearinghouse of videos (each artist/group will have its own NASH page), plus a web channel with regular programming.
 NASH plans to launch 5 p.m.
 Friday, April 24 at nwartstream.org.
 As of this writing, it already has a few dozen artists in several categories ready to go: theater (The Seagull Project, Jet City Improv), music (Amy Denio, Early Music Seattle), cross-disciplinary artists (Ezra Dickinson, Alice Gosti), more.

-NASH has a network of community liaisons to keep equity (of artists, of disciplines) on the front burner: Vivian Phillips, Vivian Hua, Miles James, others.
+NASH has an advisory board to keep equity (of artists, of disciplines) on the front burner: Vivian Phillips, Miles James, Simon Okelo, others.
 For quality control, NASH is helping artists buff up their streaming with technical advice (plus ring lights for those who don’t have them).
 Artists and arts organizations are strongly encouraged to keep applying.
 More info: facebook.com/groups/nwartstream.

 Live from Our Living Rooms: A Virtual Benefit for Our DIY Community’